sg-dev/sg-website/content/talks/2024_Workshop_May/session09.md

 from: 2023-09-15T11:00:00
 to: 2023-09-15T12:30:00
 events:
-- MMM Workshop September 2023
+- Workshop Structural Balance May 2024
 weight: 1
 ---